getgrav/grav-learn/pages/17/06.forms/01.blueprints/02.example-plugin-blueprint/doc.md

 | _gpm_            | _(optional)_ Whether to get updates from the GPM.
 Set to `false` to disable GPM updates for non-GPM resources. |
 [/div]

+> [!CAUTION]
-!!
-Note that dependencies must use the the name defined in the plugin's or theme's `blueprints.yaml` in the `slug`-property.
+> Note that dependencies must use the the name defined in the plugin's or theme's `blueprints.yaml` in the `slug`-property.

 Here is an example of the identity portion of the [GitHub plugin](https://github.com/getgrav/grav-plugin-github) blueprints: